ASTXRTYS/Crewaistudio/AUREN_DOCS/SOPs/SOP-005-AGENT-MODULAR-CONFIGURATION-MANAGEMENT.md

 ### **🚨 CRITICAL SOP REQUIREMENT**

-**Every time a file is added, modified, or removed from the modular architecture, the "CURRENT IMPLEMENTATION STATUS" section above MUST be updated immediately.**
+**Every time a file is added, modified, or removed from the modular architecture, BOTH the "Complete 9-Agent Architecture Overview" and "Detailed Implementation Status" sections above MUST be updated immediately and simultaneously.**

 ### **Standard Update Procedure**